vishnukumarkvs/notes/ccna.md

 - Pc -> Switch -> Router
 - LAN - yellow - 4 or more ports - Connect local devices like computer, printer etc - Gets private ips
 - TEL - Grey - VoIP - Connect telephone to it
 - WAN - Connect to ur ISP.
-Public IP
+Public IP - Not present in
 -